carderne/una/docs/quickstart.md

 Have a look at the generated `__init__.py` files in the `apps/printer` and `libs/greeter` packages.
 An external dependency ([cowsay-python](https://pypi.org/project/cowsay-python/)) has also been added to the latter's `pyproject.toml`.

-The magic of `una` then comes in to resolve the graph of direct and transitive dependencies, which looks like this:
+The magic of Una then comes in to resolve the graph of direct and transitive dependencies, which looks like this:
 ```elm
 printer --> greeter --> cowsay-python
 ```